US Stocks Rebound On Tech Earnings, London Hits New Record - UrduPoint

 "What a fantastic week for the FTSE 100.
 We've had new record highs, yet more takeover action, and everyone is talking about UK stocks in a positive way," said Russ Mould, investment director at AJ Bell.

-The unit hit 156.90 to the dollar on Friday, fuelling fresh speculation of an intervention after several officials lined up in recent weeks to warn they were ready to step in to support the yen.
+The unit broke 157 to the dollar on Friday, fuelling fresh speculation of an intervention after several officials suggested readiness to support it.

 Tokyo - Nikkei 225: UP 0.8 percent at 37,934.76 (close)